LLNL/ExaCA/README.md

 ```
 mpiexec -n 1 ./build/install/bin/ExaCA examples/Inp_DirSolidification.json
 ```
 Alternatively, the `Finch-ExaCA` executable can be used for coupled Finch-ExaCA simulations.
-Currently, these are only supported for problems on 1 MPI rank.
 This can be called by running with two input files listed on the command line, with the Finch input file listed first.
 Caution should be taken such that the cell size given in the CA input file matches that given in the Finch input file.

 mpiexec -n 1 ./build/install/bin/Finch-ExaCA $PATH_TO_FINCH/examples/single_line/inputs.json examples/Inp_DirSolidification.json

+Example problems only possible with [Finch in-memory coupling](https://github.com/ORNL-MDF/Finch):
+ * `Inp_SmallFinch.json`: simulates melting and solidification of a small melt pool segment at a coarse resolution
+ * `Inp_Finch.json`: simulates melting and solidification of a small melt pool segment at a fine resolution, repeated for 3 layers

 ## Automated input file generation using Tasmanian (https://tasmanian.ornl.gov/)
 Within the `utilities` directory, an example python script for the generation of an ensemble of input files is available.
 By running the example script `TasmanianTest.py`, 69 ExaCA input files are generated with a range of heterogeneous nucleation density, mean nucleation undercooling, and mean substrate grain size values, based on the ranges in python code (N0Min-N0Max, dTNMin-dTNMax, and S0Min-S0Max), respectively.
 Running the python script from the ExaCA source directory, via the command